Hatemabdelfatah/Penetration-Testing-Projects/README.md

 # Penetration Testing Projects

-This repository showcases two of my penetration testing projects, where I applied ethical hacking techniques to assess the security of networks and web applications.
-Each project includes a comprehensive report detailing the methodology, tools used, findings, and remediation recommendations.

----
+This repository contains two penetration testing projects showcasing my skills in ethical hacking, vulnerability analysis, and security assessment.

 ## Projects

 ### 1. **Network Pentesting Project**
-- **Objective:**
-  Conduct a thorough security assessment of a network to identify vulnerabilities and recommend mitigation measures.
+- **Objective:** To assess the security posture of a network and identify vulnerabilities.
-- **Tools Used:**
+- **Tools Used:** Nmap, Metasploit, Wireshark, Nessus, etc.
-  - Nmap
-  - Metasploit
-  - Wireshark
-  - Nessus
 - **Highlights:**
-  - Performed network discovery and enumeration.
+  - Conducted network scanning and enumeration.
-  - Detected misconfigurations, outdated software, and other vulnerabilities.
+  - Identified misconfigurations and vulnerabilities.
-  - Created a detailed report with risk levels and remediation strategies.
-- **Result:**
-  Enhanced network security posture through the implementation of recommended fixes.
+  - Provided recommendations for mitigation.

 ### 2. **Web Application Pentesting Project**
-- **Objective:**
-  Analyze a web application for security vulnerabilities based on OWASP Top 10 and other common issues.
+- **Objective:** To analyze a web application for common vulnerabilities (e.g., SQL Injection, XSS, CSRF).
-- **Tools Used:**
+- **Tools Used:** Burp Suite, OWASP ZAP, Nikto, etc.
-  - Burp Suite
-  - OWASP ZAP
-  - Nikto
-  - SQLmap
 - **Highlights:**
-  - Identified vulnerabilities such as SQL Injection, XSS, and CSRF.
-  - Crafted exploits to demonstrate the impact of the vulnerabilities.
+  - Discovered and exploited OWASP Top 10 vulnerabilities.
-  - Provided a detailed analysis and actionable recommendations.
+  - Delivered a detailed report with remediation steps.
-- **Result:**
-  Improved web application security by addressing the identified issues.

----

 ## Skills Demonstrated
-- Proficiency in using penetration testing tools and frameworks.
-- Hands-on experience with network and web application vulnerability analysis.
+- Vulnerability Scanning and Exploitation
+- Network and Web Application Analysis
-- Understanding of OWASP Top 10 vulnerabilities and their mitigation.
+- Use of Pentesting Tools and Methodologies
-- Comprehensive reporting and documentation of findings.
+- Reporting and Documentation